 If you have installed the Windows 10 Insider Preview operating system on your machine, it probably happened for you to experience an unexpected loss of Wi-Fi connectivity.
 Luckily, Microsoft has come up with a nice update which should take care of some of these problems.

 In its KB3069068 update file, the company describes a patch which solves this kind of problems.
 Here’s what Microsoft labels as the symptom for the drop of WiFi:

 The Windows Connection Manager service (WCMsvc) may stop responding in Windows 10 Insider Preview, resulting in an unexpected loss of Wi-Fi connectivity.

-If this hasn’t solved the WiFi problems that you are experiencing, then leave your comment below and maybe there’s a chance that we have written about your problem in the past.
+If this hasn’t solved the WiFi problems that you are experiencing, then leave your comment below.
+We have written extensively about Wi-Fi problems in the past.
 Maybe the following troubleshooting guides can help you fix your Wi-Fi

 Microsoft is all set to launch its next big update, Windows 10 version 1809 in October.
 While that should be a nice piece of news […]